2023-05-18 Implementation Plan: Rapid iteration of ingestion server index configuration¶

 }

-An override value of {"settings": {"index": {"number_of_shards": 2}}}
+An override value of {"settings": {"index": {"number_of_shards": 2}}} will

-value, but leave the number_of_replicas
+overwrite the number_of_shards value, but leave the number_of_replicas value

 unchanged.
 The resulting configuration will be: